 Best Overall College Tablet

-From the outside, the iPad mini seems like a copy of the ipad 4 only more compact.
+From the outside, the iPad mini seems like a copy of the iPad 4 only more compact.
 However in reality it has so much more upgrades inside that will blow your mind.
 The iPad mini 5 is a powerful tablet that can almost fit in a pocket.
-Although this is an advantage for a college student, it can both be great and a pain if you are an artist.
+Although this is an advantage for a college student because of movement from one lecture hall to another, it can both be great and a pain if you are an artist.